benchristelcom/benchristelcom.github.io/src/portal/index.md

 - [Bliki](https://github.com/benchristel/benchristel.github.io/wiki) - My personal blog/wiki about software, with 250+ topic-focused pages on everything from [abstraction](https://github.com/benchristel/benchristel.github.io/wiki/Abstraction) to [wholeness](https://github.com/benchristel/benchristel.github.io/wiki/Wholeness).
 - [The Wayward Web](https://waywardweb.org) - A webring.
 A collaborative effort to map the useful, human parts of the web.
 - [Druthers](https://druthers.app) - Instantly grok your group's priorities with ranked-choice voting.
 A collaboration with [Gavin Morgan](https://gavmor.com).
 - [Culture Machine](https://tv.benchristel.com/) - The app I wrote to break my YouTube addiction (it worked).
-Emotionally-stabilizing videos played continuously in an unskippable random sequence.
+Emotionally-stabilizing "[iyashikei]" videos played continuously in an unskippable random sequence.
 - [mdsite](https://benchristel.github.io/mdsite) - A modern generator for old-school static sites.
 It turns any tree of [Markdown] files into a website, complete with auto-generated navigation links.
 It's also the tool I used to create this webpage!
 - [Taste](https://npmjs.com/package/@benchristel/taste) - Simple, speedy JavaScript test framework
 - [yt](https://benchristel.github.io/yt/) - Watch YouTube without ads or tracking.
 Pairs great with [LeechBlock](https://www.proginosko.com/leechblock/).